bigmoby/disposable/wireguard_client/DOCS.md

-# Home Assistant Bigmoby Add-on: WireGuard Client
+# Home Assistant Community Add-on: WireGuard Client

-WireGuard: fast, modern, secure VPN tunnel.

-## About

 [WireGuard®][wireguard] is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner,